-The following is a discussion of certain U.S. federal income tax consequences of the acquisition, ownership and disposition of Notes issued in registered form by the U.S. Holders described below.
+The following is a discussion of certain U.S. federal income tax consequences of the ownership and disposition of Notes issued in registered form by the U.S. Holders described below.
 This disclosure does not address Notes issued in bearer form, which generally may not be offered or sold in the United States or to U.S. persons (as defined for U.S. federal income tax purposes).
 Unless an exemption applies, a U.S. person who acquires a Bearer Note generally will be subject to adverse U.S. federal income tax consequences.
-This discussion only applies to Notes that are purchased by a U.S. Holder described below in their initial offering at the 'issue price', which generally will equal at the first price at which a substantial amount of the Notes of the relevant series is sold to the public (not including bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers) for money, and where such U.S. Holder holds the Notes as capital assets.
+This discussion only applies to Notes that are purchased by a U.S. Holder described below in their initial offering at the 'issue price', which generally will equal the first price at which a substantial amount of the Notes of the relevant series is sold to the public (not including bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers) for money, and where such U.S. Holder holds the Notes as capital assets.

-This discussion does not describe all of the tax consequences that may be relevant to a U.S. Holder in light of its particular circumstances, including the possible effects of Section 451(b) of the Internal Revenue Code 1986, as amended (the 'Code') and alternative minimum and Medicare contribution tax consequences, nor does it describe all of the tax consequences applicable to U.S. Holders subject to special rules, such as:
+This discussion does not describe all of the tax consequences that may be relevant to a U.S. Holder in light of its particular circumstances, including the possible effects of Section 451(b) of the Internal Revenue Code 1986, as amended (the 'Code') and any consequences under the alternative minimum tax or the Medicare tax on net investment income, nor does it describe all of the tax consequences applicable to U.S. Holders subject to special rules, such as:

-• certain financial institutions:

-- regulated investment companies; - insurance companies; - real estate investment trusts; - dealers in securities or foreign currencies; - traders in securities that elect to use a mark-to-market method of tax accounting; - persons holding Notes as part of a 'straddle' or integrated transaction; - persons whose functional currency is not the U.S. Dollar; - partnerships or other entities classified as partnerships for U.S. federal income tax purposes; or - persons carrying on a trade or business in the Netherlands or holding the Notes in connection with a trade or business conducted outside the United States.
+- certain financial institutions; - regulated investment companies; - insurance companies; - real estate investment trusts; - dealers in securities or foreign currencies; - traders in securities that elect to use a mark-to-market method of tax accounting; - persons holding Notes as part of a 'straddle' or integrated transaction; - persons whose functional currency is not the U.S. Dollar; - tax exempt entities, 'individual retirement accounts,' and 'Roth IRAs'; - partnerships or other entities classified as partnerships for U.S. federal income tax purposes; or - persons carrying on a trade or business in the Netherlands or holding the Notes in connection with a trade or business conducted outside the United States.